Shashank20052004/Metacrafters---Assignments-and-projects/ETH + AVAX - Proof/Module 1/README.md

 The Age Verification smart contract defines a simple access control mechanism where users are required to meet a minimum age requirement in order to access certain content.
 The contract's main components include:

 A constructor to set the minimum age requirement upon deployment.
-A modifier named `verifyAgeModifier` that enforces the age verification requirement.
 A function named `checkAccess` that checks whether a user is granted access based on their provided age.

 ## Contract Details